rogue-87/.dotfiles/readme.md

 #### shellscript

-clone the repo recursively using `git clone --recurse-submodules <GIT-REPO-URL>`, if you want ranger devicons, and cd into the dotfiles directory, and then run setup shellscript file. oh yea, only works on fedora for now
+clone the repo recursively using `git clone --recurse-submodules <GIT-REPO-URL>` into your home directory, if you want ranger devicons, and cd into the dotfiles directory, and then run setup shellscript file. oh yea, only works on fedora for now

 ```bash
 bash setup.sh